-First step is to remove the impurities including the blood from the beef brisket.
-If you can't find brisket, I used chuck roast.
+The first step is to remove the impurities including the blood from the beef brisket.
+If you can't find brisket, you can use chuck roast or another type of stew beef.
 Even though the beef only cooks for 5 minutes, you can see the impurities come out as the water gets foamy.
 Make sure to rinse the beef and thoroughly clean the pot before cooking again.

-Since the beef will be hot, use two forks to shred the beef.
-Shredding the beef while hot makes it easier to pull apart.
+Once the beef stock is finished, remove the brisket and shred it while it's hot.
 The beef should be tender and fall apart easily, with no resistance.

+Now it's time to add some flavor to our soup base.
+For the vegetables, we have bean sprouts, green onions, leeks, and royal fern.
 Royal fern is also known as ferndrake root.
-It can be found Asian markets, specifically Korean markets, in the refrigerated section.
-There is also the dried root, but you must rehydrate it before using.
+You can find it at Asian markets in the refrigerated section.
+There is also the dried root, but you must rehydrate it before using it.
 This ingredient is key in developing the flavors of the soup.

 While the soup is simmering away, blanch the leeks.
 The idea behind blanching the leeks is to remove the slimy quality.
 Immediately dunk in an ice bath to stop the cooking process.

-Serving the soup with noodles is optional, you can choose to have it with rice instead or even a little bit of both.
-Sweet potato noodles look like cellophane noodles and are also known as Korean vermicelli.
-This is the same noodles found in the popular dish, Japchae.
+You can serve this soup with noodles or rice or even a little bit of both.
+If you're going to go the noodle route, go with sweet potato noodles also known as Korean vermicelli noodles.
+This is the same noodles found in the popular dish, japchae.

-Serve this soup during the summer or winter!
-It’s so tasty that it's good all year round, no matter the weather.
+After all that work, it's finally time to dig in!
+You can serve yuk gae jang in the summer or winter; it's so tasty that it's good all year round, no matter the weather.
 Yuk gae jang is all about taking a simple beef broth and developing it into a spicy, earthy soup, loaded with tender beef and slippery glass noodles.
-Don’t be scared of the spice, embrace it and trust me, you will love it!
+Embrace the spiciness and trust me, you'll love it!